MinYaoJhu/Advanced_R/Ch3_Vectors.md

 > is.numeric only return true if the base type of the class is double or integer and values can reasonably be regarded as numeric (e.g., arithmetic on them makes sense, and comparison should be done via the base type).

+> is.numeric() tests if an object has type integer or double and is not of class factor, Date, POSIXt or difftime.

 ```r
 #?is.vector()
 ```

 > is.vector(x) returns TRUE if x is a vector of the specified mode having no attributes other than names.

+> is.vector() tests if an object is a vector (as defined in Advanced R) or an expression and has no attributes, apart from names.

 ## 3.3 Attributes {#attributes}
 \index{attributes}